dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ## 2 - all - Testing if all elements in a list are true

 The all function can be used to test if all the elements in a list are true.
+If an element is not a boolean value then whatever the truth value of the element is will be used.
+For example if I have an array of all posative numbers then that list will result in a true value being returned when I pass that list to the all method.
+Then it would also go without saying that if I pass an array that has even just one number that is zero or lower that will result in a false value being returned by the all method.

 ```python
 l=[1,2,3]